danimelchor/todui/README.md

 https://user-images.githubusercontent.com/24496843/225213938-f2ade4b2-56c0-489c-ab5b-65c191b8c7bd.mp4

+## Features

+This app allows for almost anythig you would need when dealing with todos:
+- Create, edit, and delete tasks
+- Add links to tasks
+- Add due dates to tasks
+- Add repeating tasks
+- Add notes to tasks
+- Add tasks to groups (e.g. work, personal, etc.)

 ## How to use?

 You can run the TUI by executing `todo-rs` anywhere in your terminal.
 To use the CLI, you can start by running `todo-rs --help`: